-To provide an estimate of future performance, we have undertaken a benchmarking exercise with the energy sector to understand the percentage of customer registered that may receive additional support not covered by the categories previously referenced in Lines 15 to 18.
-We estimated what percentage this would be of the overall PSR population to forecast future performance.
+To provide an estimate of future performance, we have undertaken a benchmarking exercise with the energy sector, using data from both a energy distribution network company and an energy supplier, to understand the percentage of customers registered that may benefit from additional support not covered by the categories previously referenced in lines 25 to 28.

+We estimated this as a percentage of the overall PSR population to forecast future performance.